Local Regulations

 Required Documentation

-- Waste Disposal Receipts: Documentation of the disposal of waste materials, including hazardous materials, to ensure compliance with state regulations.
+- Waste Disposal Manifest: Records the disposal of waste materials to ensure compliance with local and state regulations.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify hazards and determine the extent of cleanup required.
+- Initial Assessment: Conduct a thorough inspection of the property to identify hazardous conditions and level of distress.

-- Final Inspection: After cleanup is completed, schedule a final inspection with local authorities to ensure compliance with all regulations and obtain necessary approvals.
+- Final Inspection: After cleanup is complete, perform a final inspection to ensure all regulations have been met and the property is safe for occupancy.